tecnobabble/cisa-kev_2_tsc/README.md

 * `echo "00 07 * * * docker run --rm --env-file .env tecnobabble/cisa-kev_2_tsc:latest --feed cisa-kev --dashboard" | crontab -`
 * `docker pull tecnobabble/cisa-kev_2_tsc:latest`

-1. After following the steps above, create a local configuration file in the format noted above and put it in your user directory in Tenable Core.
+1. After following the steps above, create a local configuration file in the format noted above and put it in an appropriate directory in Tenable Core.
 2. Do a test run `docker run --rm --env-file .env tecnobabble/cisa-kev_2_tsc:latest --feed cisa-kev --dashboard`
 3. Note that the crontab command above will automatically run the script at 7 am every morning; if you want this adjusted; adjust the cron settings.

-## Requirements
-* [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.20 or higher is required for proper CISA Cross Reference usage.
-* Docker; though technically you can run the script standalone (not supported).
-* Access to the [CISA Known Exploitable Vulnerabilities Catalog](https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json).
-Offline support will be added in a future release
-* Network access to your T.sc instance over the UI/API interface (default is TCP 443)
+Cron will also run out of the users root directory, so change the relative path of `.env` to the appropriate location.
+As written, it assumes `.env` is in the root of the Core user's home directory.

 ## Usage